codemeta/codemeta/developer-guide.md

 It is recommended that values for this property are selected from the Software Package Data Exchange [list of licenses](http://spdx.org/licenses/), specifying a value listed in the "license identifier" column, for example "Apache-2.0".

+A copy of the SPDX v2.5 license list has been copied to the CodeMeta git repository, and exported from the source Microsoft Excel file to Commma Separated Values as [spdx_licenselist_v2.5.csv](https://raw.githubusercontent.com/codemeta/codemeta/master/spdx_licenselist_v2.5.csv).

 ### name
 Context IRI: schema:name